What we know and don't know about the deadly Niger attack

 Intel rated it "unlikely" US team would face opposition: One official has told CNN that the military's intelligence said it was "unlikely" that the team would run into enemy forces.

-"This was not expected," US Africa Command Spokesman Army Col. Mark Cheadle said.
+"This was not expected," US Africa Command spokesman Army Col. Mark Cheadle said.

 "Had we anticipated this sort of attack we would have absolutely devoted more resources to it to reduce the risk and that's something we are looking at right now," he added.